 Variants of Tau

 The most typical representation of the Tau cross is in olive-wood, poor and ductile material that recall the faithful to a simple lifestyle.
-As well as wood, even the baptised Christian has to let the Word of God shape him during his daily life.
+As well as wood, even the baptized Christian has to let the Word of God shape him during his daily life.

 The Tau pendant can even be a powerful tool for praying, like the Tau rosary in olive-wood.